Generic Name: menotropins (MEN-oh-TROE-pins)

 Use Menopur as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Menopur is usually administered as an injection under the skin (subcutaneously) at your doctor's office, hospital, or clinic.
+- Menopur is administered as an injection under the skin (subcutaneously).
 If you are using Menopur at home, carefully follow the injection procedures taught to you by your health care provider.

-- If Menopur contains particles or is discolored, or if the vial is cracked or damaged in any way, do not use it.
+- Do not use Menopur if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.

-- If you miss a dose of Menopur, contact your doctor for instructions.
+- If you miss a dose of Menopur, contact your doctor to find out what to do.

 Ask your health care provider any questions you may have about how to use Menopur.